eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Enable and Disable Statistics
 =============================

-To save resources, *Fast DDS Monitor Pro* only collects a statistic while something is using it.
+To save resources, *DDS Monitor Pro* only collects a statistic while something is using it.
 Creating the throughput chart in the previous section automatically enabled the ``PUBLICATION_THROUGHPUT`` reader behind the scenes.
 The **Enable / Disable Statistics** panel lets you see and control which statistics readers are